Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 Brad Rogers

-Sr. Manager Supply Chain Strategy, Pepsico
+Supply Chain Planning Director, Pepsico

 Choosing the right mentor is crucial in shaping your career trajectory.
 A good mentor doesn’t just help you navigate challenges but also empowers you to unlock opportunities, refine your vision, and push your professional boundaries.
 However, selecting the wrong mentor can lead to stagnation and missed opportunities.
 When evaluating potential mentors, it’s important to look beyond surface-level success and assess specific traits that can make or break the mentoring relationship.
 Here are five red flags to be aware of when selecting a mentor: